atrisha/atrisha.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an Assistant Professor in the Department of Electrical and Computer Engineering at [Western University](https://uwo.ca), Canada and a Faculty Affiliate at [Schwartz Reisman Institute for Technology and Society](https://srinstitute.utoronto.ca).
-My research focuses on **human-centric multiagent systems**, combining methods from empirical/behavioral game theory, software engineering, human-AI and human-robot interaction.
+Atrisha Sarkar heads the [Humans and Autonomous Agents Lab](https://www.uwoagentslab.ca) at Western University.
+She is an Assistant Professor in the Department of Electrical and Computer Engineering at [Western University](https://uwo.ca), Canada and a Faculty Affiliate at [Schwartz Reisman Institute for Technology and Society](https://srinstitute.utoronto.ca).
+Her research focuses on **human-centric multiagent systems**, combining methods from empirical/behavioral game theory, software engineering, human-AI and human-robot interaction.
 The goal of this research is to design automated AI systems that prioritize safety and reliability in specific applications, ultimately ensuring the well-being of individual users and society as a whole.
-Key themes of my work include:

-**Behavioural and Empirical game theory**: How do we formalize "boundedly rational" human behaviour for automated systems that rely primarily on rational choice and utility-optimizing underpinnings?
-What safety risks can arise as a consequence of that? *Sample publications: [1](https://ojs.aaai.org/index.php/AAAI/article/download/16715/16522), [2](https://ojs.aaai.org/index.php/AAAI/article/download/20452/20211), [3](https://arxiv.org/pdf/2109.13367)*

-**Formal verification/validation of autonomous vehicles and human-AI interactions**: What new approaches are needed for safety validation that account for the idiosyncrasies, diversity, and unpredictability of human behavior?
-Furthermore, as autonomous agents become increasingly common, what methodological frameworks are required for ensuring safe human-AI interactions? *Sample publications:  [1](https://ieeexplore.ieee.org/abstract/document/9812041), [2](https://ieeexplore.ieee.org/abstract/document/9827035)*

-**AI-based simulation for social and economic decision-making:**: The advancement of large language model (LLM)-based generative agents has opened the door in behavioural sciences to study social behaviour by running experiments in simulated environments where micro and macro-level human behaviour can be simulated through LLM cognitive agents.
-This line of research deals with the methodological questions around generative agent-based modelling for social and economic decision-making. *Sample publications: [1](https://arxiv.org/pdf/2405.19328)*

-### *I am currently recruiting graduate students (Masters and PhD) to work on the above mentioned areas.
-Students from all backgrounds are encouraged to apply.
-Familiarity with preliminary literature on multiagent systems is an advantage.
-Please email me with a research statement and CV if you are interested in pursuing research-based fully funded graduate program at Western.*
 ---

-## Short Bio

-I received my PhD from the [David R. Cheriton School of Computer Science](https://cs.uwaterloo.ca/) at the University of Waterloo, where I was supervised by [Prof. Krzysztof Czarnecki](https://uwaterloo.ca/electrical-computer-engineering/profile/k2czarne) and worked closely with [Prof. Kate Larson](https://en.wikipedia.org/wiki/Kate_Larson_(computer_scientist)).
-During this time, I was part of the team behind one of the first self-driving cars on Canadian roads (autonomoose).
-Following this, I was a postdoctoral fellow for two years at the [Schwartz Reisman Institute for Technology and Society](https://srinstitute.utoronto.ca) at the University of Toronto in [Prof. Gillian Hadfield](https://en.wikipedia.org/wiki/Gillian_Hadfield)'s group and a research associate with the Vector Institute for Artificial Intelligence.
-Prior to starting grad school, I spent eight years working in industry.

----
 # News

+**(Career update)**: New lab website launched for [Humans and Autonomous Agents Lab](https://www.uwoagentslab.ca)

 **(Career update)**: Joining as a TT faculty in the Department of Electrical and Computer Engineering at Western Univeristy starting Jan, 2025.